geekpnx/django_project_structure/README.md

 ## **STEP 1**

-- Remove '.git' folder, because later you might want to create github repository related to your own project name.
+- After you clone the repo, go inside the folder 'django_porject_stucture' and remove '.git' folder, because later you might want to create github repository related to your own project name.

 	- With the command: